Board of Directors

 |N.J.
 Nicholas, Jr|

 N.J.
 Nicholas, Jr. has been a director of Boston Scientific since 1994 and is a private investor.
 Previously, he served as President of Time, Inc. from September 1986 to May 1990 and Co-Chief Executive Officer of Time Warner, Inc. from May 1990 until February 1992.
 Mr. N.J.
-Nicholas is a director of Xerox Corporation and Time Warner Cable, Inc. He has served as a member of the President’s Advisory Committee for Trade Policy and Negotiations and the President’s Commission on Environmental Quality.
+Nicholas is a director of Time Warner Cable, Inc. and he previously served as a director of Xerox Corporation.
+He has also served as a member of the President’s Advisory Committee for Trade Policy and Negotiations and the President’s Commission on Environmental Quality.
 Mr. N.J.
-Nicholas is a Trustee of the Environmental Defense Fund and a member of the Council of Foreign Relations.
+Nicholas is a member of the Council of Foreign Relations.
 He is also a member of the board of advisors of The Nicholas Institute for Environmental Policy Solutions at Duke University.
 Mr. N.J.
 Nicholas received an A.B. degree from Princeton University and an M.B.A. degree from Harvard Business School.
 He is the brother of Pete M. Nicholas, Chairman of the Board.

 |Uwe E. Reinhardt|

 Uwe E. Reinhardt has been a director of Boston Scientific since 2002.
 Dr. Reinhardt is the James Madison Professor of Political Economy and Professor of Economics and Public Affairs at Princeton University, where he has taught since 1968.
-Dr. Reinhardt is a senior associate of the University of Cambridge, England and serves as a Trustee of the Duke University Health System, H&Q Healthcare Investors, H&Q Life Sciences Investors and Hambrecht & Quist Capital Management LLC.
-He is also the Commissioner of the Kaiser Family Foundation Commission on Medicaid and the Uninsured and a member of the board of directors of Amerigroup Corporation.
-During 2007 through 2009, he served as President of the International Health Economics Association.
+Dr. Reinhardt is a senior associate of the University of Cambridge, England and serves as a Trustee of H&Q Healthcare Investors and H&Q Life Sciences Investors.
+He is also the Commissioner of the Kaiser Family Foundation Commission on Medicaid and the Uninsured.
+During 2007 through 2009, he served as President of the International Health Economics Association, and he previously served as a Trustee of the Duke University Health System and as a member of the board of directors at Amerigroup Corporation.
 In October 2009, Dr. Reinhardt was awarded by Germany’s President the Bundesverdienstkreuz (German Federal Merit Medal) for his work in international health economics and policy.
 In 2010, he received the William B. Graham Prize for Health Services Research.
 Dr. Reinhardt received a Bachelor of Commerce degree from the University of Saskatchewan, Canada and a Ph.D. in economics from Yale University.

 |David J. Roux|